 I can hardly even believe how good this vegan meatloaf is!

-You process some of this in the food processor, mix some of the rest of it in by hand, the object being to keep it quite chunky but not too chunky, and then place it into a parchment lined loaf pan and smooth it down.
+You sauté the onions and garlic in some olive oil, then you mash up the chickpeas with a fork, the object being to keep it quite chunky but not too chunky, add in all the other ingredients and mix into a thick batter.
+Then you place it into a parchment lined loaf pan and smooth it down.

-Then you mix up a delicious tomato glaze of tomato paste, brown sugar, golden or maple syrup, garlic powder, soy sauce and paprika and spread that out on top!
-Bake for 50 minutes and voilá!
+Bake it for 30 minutes covered with foil and while it’s baking you mix up a delicious tomato glaze of tomato paste, brown sugar, maple syrup, garlic powder and paprika and spread that out on top!
+Bake for another 15 minutes (uncovered) and voilá!

 The crucial part is actually using parchment paper to line your loaf pan but not just to line it, but to actually have the parchment paper so that you can lift the entire vegan meatloaf out of the pan with the parchment paper.